If you’re in search of the best restaurants in Temple Bar, you’ve landed in the right place!

 Below, you’ll find everywhere from Bunsen and DiFontaine’s to the Queen of Tarts and several other places that could go toe-to-toe with the best restaurants in Temple Bar.

-If you’ve been to Bunsen before, you’ll know that they’re one of the best value casual restaurants in Temple Bar.
+If you’ve been to Bunsen before, you’ll know that they’re one of the best value casual restaurants in Temple Bar, and they bang out one of the best burgers in Dublin.

 They bill themselves as ‘Straight up burgers’, their menu is refreshingly sparse, simply asking the size of the burger you’d like and what toppings and the style of fries (if any).